citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteDetailResponseModel.md

 `func (o *SiteDetailResponseModel) UnsetLicensingGracePeriodActive()`

 UnsetLicensingGracePeriodActive ensures that no value is present for LicensingGracePeriodActive, not even an explicit nil
+### GetLicensingOutOfBoxGracePeriodActive

+`func (o *SiteDetailResponseModel) GetLicensingOutOfBoxGracePeriodActive() bool`

+GetLicensingOutOfBoxGracePeriodActive returns the LicensingOutOfBoxGracePeriodActive field if non-nil, zero value otherwise.

+### GetLicensingOutOfBoxGracePeriodActiveOk

+`func (o *SiteDetailResponseModel) GetLicensingOutOfBoxGracePeriodActiveOk() (*bool, bool)`

+GetLicensingOutOfBoxGracePeriodActiveOk returns a tuple with the LicensingOutOfBoxGracePeriodActive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLicensingOutOfBoxGracePeriodActive

+`func (o *SiteDetailResponseModel) SetLicensingOutOfBoxGracePeriodActive(v bool)`

+SetLicensingOutOfBoxGracePeriodActive sets LicensingOutOfBoxGracePeriodActive field to given value.

+### HasLicensingOutOfBoxGracePeriodActive

+`func (o *SiteDetailResponseModel) HasLicensingOutOfBoxGracePeriodActive() bool`

+HasLicensingOutOfBoxGracePeriodActive returns a boolean if a field has been set.

+### SetLicensingOutOfBoxGracePeriodActiveNil

+`func (o *SiteDetailResponseModel) SetLicensingOutOfBoxGracePeriodActiveNil(b bool)`

+ SetLicensingOutOfBoxGracePeriodActiveNil sets the value for LicensingOutOfBoxGracePeriodActive to be an explicit nil

+### UnsetLicensingOutOfBoxGracePeriodActive
+`func (o *SiteDetailResponseModel) UnsetLicensingOutOfBoxGracePeriodActive()`

+UnsetLicensingOutOfBoxGracePeriodActive ensures that no value is present for LicensingOutOfBoxGracePeriodActive, not even an explicit nil
 ### GetPeakConcurrentLicenseUsers

 `func (o *SiteDetailResponseModel) GetPeakConcurrentLicenseUsers() int32`